BA

 do in the future.

-This module adopts a strategic approach to
+This module adopts a strategic approach to the

-the study of marketing and communications,
+study of marketing and communications, its role

-a dynamic global context.
-This module aims to
+global context.
+This module aims to:

-enable students to acquire a degree of expertise
+Enable students to acquire a degree of expertise

 in developing marketing strategies for countries